logicahealth/sandbox-hapi/README.md

     ./build.sh
     docker-compose up

-The set up process is complete now.
-You are now able to run the project.
+The set up process is complete and your project is running now.
 The service is available at (see default ports):
     http://localhost:8075/